100Automations/Website/_automations/jekyll-TEST.md

 status:
 #  - in use and ready to deploy
 #  -  in use and being refactored
-  - in use and needs further development (tell Camilla to add that status to the green here in [figma](https://www.figma.com/file/zGyhV8Z6sLohatYAnFoxQm/100Automations-Project-Board?node-id=175%3A2492))
+#  - in use and needs further development
 #  -  ready to deploy
 #  -  in development
 #  -  ready for development
 #  - in ideation
-#  - abandoned
+ - abandoned
 seen-in:
  - lock-icon
 # If the card should not be included on the site, change visible to "false"